bdotdub/2019/README.md

 If you have any suggestions for improvements, I'd love to hear them!
 Feel free to email me or open a Github issue :)

+Relatedly, code quality is quick and hacky just to get the data I need.
+Not reflective of "real" code ;)

 ## Project Structure

 * `config` – where all the config files go.
 In our case, we need things like Google API client credentials.
 It also stores some credentials.